Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Conclusions

 \section{Conclusions}

 This paper investigates a new hybrid active/passive wireless network with large-scale deployment of BSs and IRSs, and proposes a new analytical framework based on stochastic geometry and probability theory to characterize its spatial throughput as well as other key performance metrics averaged over both random channel fading and BS/IRS locations.
 Extensive numerical results are provided to validate our analysis and show the effectiveness of deploying IRSs to significantly enhance the signal power but with only marginally increased interference, thus greatly improving the network throughput as compared to the traditional wireless network with active BSs only, especially when the BS density and network loading factor are large.
 Furthermore, it is shown that the new hybrid network with optimal IRS/BS density ratio can achieve a linear capacity growth with the network deployment cost, thus providing a fundamentally new approach to achieve sustainable capacity growth for future wireless networks.
+Finally, incorporating multi-antenna BSs in the IRS-aided hybrid network can further enhance the network performance, which is worth investigating in future work.
+Nevertheless, this paper unveils that the new hybrid wireless network consisting of active BSs with single antenna only (thus much less costly than the conventional massive MIMO BSs) and passive IRSs can already achieve network capacity scaling cost-effectively, which thus provides an appealing alternative architecture for wireless networks, especially for their migration to higher frequency bands in the future.